 If you’re in a hurry and are happy to pay to get your belongings quicker, choose air freight when relocating to Portugal.
 If you’ve got lots of items, plenty of time or you’re on a tight budget, other options may be more cost-effective.

-If you’re looking for a way of relocating to Portugal on a budget, shipping them via container to a Portuguese seaport can be a viable option.
+If you’re looking for a way of relocating to Portugal on a budget, shipping them via container to a Portuguese seaport is a viable option.

 There are 18 ports around the coast of Portugal to consider for removals to Portugal.
-Some ports are better serviced than others, so you might need to shop around to find the most convenient option for you.
+Some ports are better serviced than others; shop around to find the most convenient option for you.

 Ports in Portugal include: